What is SIBO?

 - Hydrogen/Methane breath testing is the most common method of testing.
 Your doctor or naturopath can refer you on.

-- Poo test - I have found that certain signs in someone's poop test along with symptoms can strongly suggest the presence of SIBO such as disruption to short chain fatty acids and pancreatic enzyme production.
+- Poo test - certain signs in someone's poop test along with symptoms can strongly suggest the presence of SIBO such as disruption to short chain fatty acids, pancreatic enzyme production or faecal fat.
+However a stool test does not diagnose SIBO.

 The three key principles of treatment are: